maxolasersquad/orthosie/CONTRIBUTING.md

 to rebut any feedback.
 I'm interested in quality code, not stroking my ego or validating my opinions on how I think things should be done.

+## Unit Tests
+Unit tests are awesome.
+I'm not likely to reject any pull requests without them, but I will definitely reject a merge request if it breaks an existing test.

 ## My Promise To You
 I have a full time job, family, and life.
 However, I will make every reasonable effort to address all discussions of new features, bug fixes, and enhancements, as well as contributions in a timely and friendly manner.